New York City Elevator Accident Lawyers

 - Gather evidence.
 Document as much as possible before you leave the scene.
 Take photos and videos of your elevator injuries, any apparent damage to the elevator, the elevator's interior, the entry portal to the elevator, and any other relevant items.
 Be sure to note the specific elevator that caused the accident if multiple elevators are in the bay.

-- Report the accident to the building manager.
+- Report the accident.
 Find whoever is currently in charge – most buildings will have an on-site/on-duty manager – and inform them of the accident in the elevator.
 Request that a written accident report be created and obtain a copy.
 If the elevator (or its adjacent bays) had security cameras, ask for a copy of the relevant footage.

 - Gather contact information.
 You will need the property owner's name, address, and phone number.
 You should also get the names, addresses, and phone numbers of anyone on the elevator with you or anyone else who saw what happened immediately before or after the accident.
 Their testimony could be important later, and you will need a way to get in touch.